opentelekomcloud/gophertelekomcloud/.github/CONTRIBUTING.md

 better understand the feature you're working on.

 Please do not hesitate to ask questions or request clarification.
-Your contribution is very much appreciated and we are happy to work with you to get it merged.
+Your contribution is very much appreciated, and we are happy to work with you to get it merged.

 ## Getting Started